Your London New Year’s Eve Agenda | NYE 2017-2018

 Details: Cahoots, 13 Kingly Court, W1B 5PG | From £100

-Luckily also taking place before NYE, Battersea Evolution’s bash is firing on all cylinders, with a four-course dinner served at your group’s own private table, a sparkling reception, canapés, free beer and wine all night, fire pits, acrobats, live musicians, casino tables, alpine dodgems and a free shuttle bus back to Victoria station when you find yourself unable to do anything that doesn’t involve copious amounts of glitter and/or wine.
+Luckily also taking place before NYE, this decadent, south London New Year’s Eve bash fires on all cylinders, with a four-course dinner served at your group’s own private table, a sparkling reception, canapés, free beer and wine all night, fire pits, acrobats, live musicians, casino tables, alpine dodgems and a free shuttle bus back to Victoria station when you find yourself unable to do anything that doesn’t involve copious amounts of glitter and/or wine.

 Details: Battersea Evolution, Chelsea Bridge Gate – Battersea Park, Queenstown Road, SW11 4NJ | £180